Mandan wins finale, rolls into AAA playoffs

 Needing to win to get into the Class AAA playoffs, the Braves dominated a short-handed Jamestown team 38-7 at Starion Sports Complex.
-The Braves earned a trip to Fargo on Friday to face fourth-ranked Fargo Davies (6-1).
+The Braves earned a trip to Fargo today to face fourth-ranked Fargo Davies (6-1).

-The Blue Jays, playing without head coach Bill Nelson and quarterback Ty Monson, will face No. 2-ranked West Fargo Sheyenne (7-0) on Friday.
+The Blue Jays, playing without head coach Bill Nelson and quarterback Ty Monson, will face No. 2-ranked West Fargo Sheyenne (7-0) today.

 The win, Mandan's fourth in seven games, carried extra meaning for the Braves.